-If Etsy removes a listing(s) from your shop based upon a DMCA notice of copyright infringement, and you believe that the removal is the result of a misidentification or an error, you may consider whether submitting a DMCA counter notice is appropriate for you.
+If Etsy removes a listing(s) from your shop based upon a DMCA report of copyright infringement, and you believe the removal is the result of a misidentification or an error, you may consider whether submitting a DMCA counter notice is appropriate for you.

 What are DMCA counter notices?

 Counter notices are a way to dispute a report of copyright infringement.
 They are shared with the complaining party and include your contact information as well as a statement under penalty of perjury that you have a good faith belief that the material was removed or disabled as the result of a mistake or misidentification.

 Unless the complaining party notifies Etsy of legal action seeking a court order to restrain you from infringing activity, you may relist the removed material 10 business days after Etsy processes your counter notice.

 Please note that filing a counter notice is a serious matter that can have legal implications, and the complaining party may choose to file legal action against you.

 What can I file a DMCA counter notice for?

 Counter notices can be filed against reports of copyright infringement only.
 Etsy's Intellectual Property Policy outlines the information required by the DMCA in order to submit a counter notice.

 Etsy can't accept counter notices for non-copyright claims.

 What is the DMCA?